-The Council is concerned increased restrictions imposed through Snapper Grouper Amendments 13C, 16, and 17 including a commercial quota for black sea bass, could increase the incentive to fish more pots.
+The Council is concerned increased restrictions imposed through Snapper Grouper Amendments 13C, 16, and 17A and 17B including a commercial quota for black sea bass, could increase the incentive to fish more pots.
 Currently, there is no limit on the number of tags issued to fishermen who target black sea bass or the number of pots that can be fished.
-An increase in participation in the black sea bass fishery would also deteriorate profits for current participants in that fishery.
-In December, the Council requested NOAA Fisheries Service issue a control date of December 4, 2008.
+An increase in participation in the black sea bass fishery would also deteriorate profits for current participants in that fishery since limits have been placed on the amount of black sea bass that can be harvested through action implemented in Amendment 13C and proposed in Amendment 17B.
+In December 2008, the Council requested NOAA Fisheries Service issue a control date of December 4, 2008.
 The control date sets a date in time the Council could use to limit participation; anyone entering the black sea bass pot fishery after the specified date may not be guaranteed continued participation.
 The Council is further concerned about the possibility of fishermen leaving large numbers of traps fishing for multiple days due to vessel or weather problems, which could unnecessarily kill many black sea bass.
 Fishing large numbers of traps also increases the chance that traps could be lost and "ghost fishing" could occur.
 Furthermore, fishing large numbers of traps increases the chance of entanglement of pot lines with right whales and other protected species.